robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

-available during it, and it is possible to create new ones with the keyword :name:`Set Environment Variable` or delete existing ones with the keyword :name:`Delete Environment Variable`, both available in the `OperatingSystem library`_.
+available during it, and it is possible to create new ones with the keyword :name:`Set Environment Variable` or delete existing ones with the keyword :name:`Delete Environment Variable`, both available in the OperatingSystem_ library.
 Because environment variables are global, environment variables set in one test case can be used in other test cases executed after it.
 However, changes to environment variables are not effective after the test execution.